wolfv6/keybrd/README.md

 keybrd library is an open source library for creating custom-keyboard firmware.
 The keybrd library allows keyboard designers to develop and publish their firmware simply as possible.

-keybrd library can support any keyboard configuration:
+keybrd library supports any keyboard configuration:
 * one-piece
 * split with shift registers
 * split with I/O expander
 * single-layer
 * multiple-layer
+* LED indicator lights

 Multiple-layer keyboards can write symbols without using the shift key: